 The Avalon Hide

-The whole trail can become very muddy and water logged during the winter and after periods of heavy rain.
+The whole trail can become very muddy and water-logged during the winter and after periods of heavy rain.
 It may be subject to closure in extreme circumstances.

 Walton Heath Trail

-The boardwalk is made from recycled plastic with a raised non slip surface and kick board on either side.
-The board walk is 1200 mm in width through out.
+The boardwalk is made from recycled plastic with a raised non-slip surface and kickboard on either side.
+The boardwalk is 1200 mm in width throughout.

-As part of the loop a length of boardwalk goes over and area of open water.
+As part of the loop, a length of the boardwalk goes over an area of open water.
 There are handrails on either side at this point.
-At the end of this part of the board walk ther is low barrier to open water.
+At the end of this part of the boardwalk, there is a low barrier to open water.